CUSTOMER ANALYTICS2025-12-04

 Why is there a Greater Emphasis on Acquisition than on Retention?

-That’s because, without any customers, it’s difficult to imagine the existence of any company.
+That's because, without any customers, it's difficult to imagine a company existing.
 To set up any business, it is necessary to get at least a few customers.

 This continuous process helps organizations increase their customer base and get more business opportunities.

-Companies spend a lot of money to acquire customers because they think it is a powerful option for increasing revenue.
+Companies spend a lot of money to acquire customers because they believe it is a powerful way to increase revenue.

 What Does Customer Retention Mean?

-Customer retention or client retention is an activity and action businesses take to minimize the count of customer defections.
+Customer retention, or client retention, is an activity and action businesses take to minimize customer defections.

-It is very important to understand that this process starts with a customer’s initial contact with the company, and maintains throughout the entire cycle of the relationship.
+It is essential to understand that this process begins with a customer's initial contact with the company and continues throughout the entire relationship cycle.

 What are the Major Benefits of Customer Retention?